-If you're in the process of evaluating embedded GUI software design and development options, then you've come to the right place.
+If you're in the process of evaluating Qt alternatives for embedded GUI software design and development options, then you've come to the right place.

 As a top embedded UI design and development partner of global Fortune 500 companies and #1-referred by our hardware partners, Crank Software helps clients create award-winning UI experiences that exceed customer expectations using our software, Storyboard.
 We've helped consumer, industrial, medical, and automotive companies win UI design awards for touch screen devices around the world.
 Coca-Cola, Vorwerk Thermomix, GE Appliances, and John Deere all rely on Storyboard to create future-proof embedded graphics that customers want to interact with.

 How does Crank Software’s Storyboard compare to the Qt embedded GUI tool?